-Students who are in doubt about their degree program are encouraged to seek assistance from Academic Advising and Retention Services in the Student Services Center.
-AARS serves as the major department for Undeclared students and requires advising every semester.
-AARS also serves as the major department for Undeclared-PreNursing students.
+Students who are in doubt about their degree program are encouraged to seek assistance from the Undergraduate Advising and Success Center (UASC) in Administration 150.
+UASC serves as the major department for Undeclared students and requires advising every semester.
+UASC also serves as the major department for Undeclared-PreNursing students.

 Trained counselors are also available in Counseling & Psychological Services and in the Career Center.
 Students will be assisted on an individual basis with the appropriate use of career assessment when necessary.
 Staff and resources exist in the Career Center to support major and career exploration.

-Undeclared students should report to Academic Advising & Retention Services in the Student Services Center for General Education and other academic advisement aimed at discovering an appropriate major degree program.
+Undeclared students should report to the Undergraduate Advising and Success Center (UASC) in Administration 150 for General Education and other academic advisement aimed at discovering an appropriate major degree program.